edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 This should work for both PulseAudio and PipeWire.

 Case A Tips:
-* If your Chromium-Based browser is Chromium then throwing it on the chromium sink may also throw some electron apps although you probably don't care about sharing electron apps.
+* If your browser is Chromium then throwing it on the chromium sink may also throw some electron apps although you probably don't care about sharing electron apps.
 * While PipeWire is better than PulseAudio, compatibility with it isn't exactly perfect yet.
-You may need to throw Chromium to the chromium sink yourself using PavuControl sometimes.
+You may need to throw your browser to the chromium sink yourself using PavuControl sometimes.

 **Case B: Sharing audio from one (or more) specific application(s)**<br>
 Most stuff from above still apply on this case but this one is a bit simpler as we move apps seperately instead of everything minus one app.